MaheshaKulatunga/thirdeye/README.md

 # thirdeye
 > *An effort to ensure seeing remains believing*

 Thirdeye is a comprehensive system for deepfake video detection developed by [Mahesha Kulatunga](http://maheshak.com/) for a MSc Data Analytics dissertation while at The University of Warwick.
 This code base handles the preprocessing, training and evaluating required when creating neural networks for video classification.
-Included are 5 pre-trained 3D CNN architectures that can be used for unkown video classification.
+Included are 5 pre-trained 3D CNN architectures that can be used for uknown video classification.
 The following README outlines the basic functionality of the system.

 ## Requirements